How to Become an Amazon PPC Management Expert in 2023

 - Create or optimize ad copy to improve conversions.

-- Measure campaign performance and analyze competitors’ activities etc
+- Measure digital marketing campaign performance and analyze competitors’ activities

 Types of Amazon PPC Ads

-If you are an Amazon PPC expert, the chances are that you will work with clients with different business needs, advertising goals, and budgets.
-So it’s imperative to fully understand the different types of Amazon PPC ads and the best scenarios to use them.
+As an Amazon PPC management expert, you’d be working either on your own Amazon campaign, or with clients on their particular business needs, advertising goals, and budgets.
+So it’s imperative to fully understand the different types of Amazon PPC ads and the best scenarios to use them in your ad group.

 Sponsored Brand Ads are great for merchants and brands that have a comprehensive portfolio of products.
 This ad type lets businesses increase visibility and increase sales for their brand and multiple products.

 Sponsored Brand Ads appear in customer shopping search results.
-It also features your brand logo, headline, and wide range of products.
-Clicking on the brand logo redirects customers to the store to find other products they are interested in.
+They also feature your brand logo, headline, and a full range of your products.
+Clicking on the brand logo redirects customers to your store to find other products they are interested in.
 Similarly, clicking on any product in the ad redirects customers to the product page.

 For established brands, Sponsored Brand Ads serve multiple purposes.
 They help businesses target new buyers, retain existing customers or improve brand recall.
-And many times, companies use this ad type to drive sales for tons of different products.
-You can easily introduce your customers to other products they didn’t know about.
+A bigger portfolio of “branded” products also helps drive social proof.
+Many times, companies use this ad type to drive sales for a larger number of different products.
+Using Sponsored Brand Ads you can easily introduce your customers to other products they didn’t know about.

-Sponsored Brands Ads lets users measure how many first-time customers or the number of total first-time sales their brand has earned on Amazon in the last year.
-They are available for book vendors, brands, agencies, professional sellers who have enrolled in Amazon Brand Registry.
+Sponsored Brands Ads helps users compile and filter data.
+For example, “what’s the total number of first-time customers” or “the number of total first-time sales their brand has earned on Amazon in the last year.”
+Sponsored Brands Ads are available for book vendors, brands, agencies, professional sellers who have enrolled in Amazon Brand Registry.

-If you want to engage audiences on or off Amazon, Sponsored Display Ads is the perfect ad type.
-The beautiful thing about using this ad type is that you can show your products to customers even after they’ve left Amazon.
+If you want to engage audiences on OR OFF Amazon, a Sponsored Display Ad is the perfect ad type.
+The powerful thing about using this ad type is that you can show your products to customers even after they’ve left Amazon’s ecosystem.

 Sponsored Display Ads appear on the Amazon home page, product detail pages, shopping result pages, and third-party apps and websites.
 However, you must have a Featured Offer or products in stock for your ads to appear.
 Marketers and brands use this ad type to boost brand visibility across multiple sales channels.